The Holiday Open House: Five Easy Steps for Hosting

 At every party we’ve ever hosted we’ve had a self-serve bar.
 When we do not have a self-serve bar my husband ends up trapped in the kitchen mixing drink after drink which makes enjoying the party difficult for him.
 It also means everyone becomes inebriated because my husband mixes very strong drinks.

 As a solution we decided to start the self-serve bar.
 The first year we did this we realized people often have no idea what sort of cocktail to mix for themselves.
 So we made up four drink recipe cards and left them out on the bar.
 This way we were able to free ourselves from drink duty, avoid having to buy a ridiculously full bar (I know you want blue curacao in your drink, but I’m going to have that bottle for the rest of my life) and surprisingly the self-serve bar has given people who have little in common something to do together and therefore chat about.

 5 – Consider including kids.

 An open house is a great way to include kids in your entertaining.
 When we first had children we were the only ones in our circle of friends to have them, therefore entertaining with kids seemed like the most foreign and unpleasant idea.
 However now we have many families in our circle of friends and though the adults-only event is still well loved, we also like including our kids in our celebrations.
 For me, it’s like the family parties of my youth only everyone actually enjoys each other’s company.

-Family Fun has a great “Party Idea” feature to help you plan for a kid-friendly Open House.
 The trick when including kids is to keep them engaged enough to avoid the manic chaos which results when 8-15 kids are together for long periods of time without a purpose.
 (As an example, please see: My House Last Friday Night.
 It was like Lord of the Flies, only louder.)

-Note to self: Follow my own tips.
+Note-to-self: Follow my own tips.